antonio36alv/employee-directory-react/README.md

 ## Project Descritpion

 In [this assignment](INSTRUCTIONS.md) I was given the task of creating an employee directory in React, from scratch.
+This employee directory lists all the employees and relevant details.

 ## Installation